wessenstam/server-cloud_suite_partner/Cloud_Suite/lab2/lab2.rst

    .. figure:: images/lab-008.png

+9. On the page *Files in Use*, select *Do not close applications.
+A reboot will be required* and click **Ok**
-9. After successful installation, click **Finish**
+10. After successful installation, click **Finish**
+11. Reboot the server and log back in after the reboot as **Administrator**
-10. Keep Cloud-win-server session active.
+12. Keep Cloud-win-server session active.
 You will use the session in the next step.

 .. note::
     To verify a successful enrolment, **cloud-win-server** must be added automatically and available in systems list in **The Portal**.
 Reopen Chrome, in The Portal and navigate to **Resources > System**.
 You should see the windows server listed.